 They are not okay, and matter whether we ignore them or not.
 They have power over our lives.

 Life is a funny thing.
-Rona Joyner was very decent person-to-person.
-Her deeds were pure evil, but honestly, she was lovely.
+Rona Joyner was quite decent, person-to-person.
+Despite the pure evil of her deeds, she was lovely.

 For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.